 This restriction is critical to the isolation of cache lines.
 Otherwise, victim VM's residual cache data can be read by subsequent attacker VM.
 In particular, the attacker VM can use the {\tt WBINVD} instruction to flush the cache data to memory.
 Cache lines belonging to victim VM will thus be encrypted with the attacker VM's VEK and then flushed into the memory.
 Subsequent reads to those memory data will return plaintext and thus allow the adversary to extract the data.

 \bheading{Run-time restrictions.} After a VM is launched, the hypervisor can change its ASID during VMEXITs, by changing the ASID field of its VMCB, which will take effect when the VM is resumed.
 There is no additional hardware restriction at runtime.
-As such, it is possible to have two SEV VMs concurrently with the same ASID on the same machine, though the one with a wrong ASID will crash very soon.
+As such, it is possible to have two SEV VMs with the same ASID on the same machine, though the one with an incorrect ASID will crash very soon.